davidthings/mocad/doc/reference.md

 function moPitchPosition( a = 90 ) = [ [ 0, 0, 0 ], [ 1, 0, 0 ], a ];
 ```

+You can use these in movement operations to make quick adjustments to part orientations.

-The next assist with linear motion
+The next set of functions assist with linear motion

 ```
 function moLinearPosition( y = 1 * in ) = [ [ 0, y, 0 ], [ 1, 0, 0 ], 0 ];
 function moTranslationPosition( x, y, z ) = [ [ x, y, z ], [0, 0, 1], 0 ];
 ```

+These can be used to nudge a part off its attach point, if necessary.

-This function inverts a Position (undoes what it would do)
+The next function inverts a Position (undoes what it would do)

 ```
 function moInvertPosition( position = 0 ) = moCombinePositions(